Godmind-BM/sumo-fuzzy/README.md

 ### SUMO-FUZZY
 Sumo-fuzzy is an implementation of a fuzzy-logic based system for single road intersection flow control enhancement.
-It used the open source road traffic management system Simulator Of Urban Mobility [sumo](https://github.com/eclipse/sumo) in combinaison with fuzzy inference system to enhance traffic management in a single intersection.
+It uses the open source road traffic management system **Simulator Of Urban Mobility** [sumo](https://github.com/eclipse/sumo) in combinaison with a fuzzy inference system to enhance traffic management in a single intersection.

 ### Requirements
 + SUMO ( Simulator Of Urban Mobility ) [sumo](https://github.com/eclipse/sumo)